dmytroyarmak/angular-yahoo-pipes/README.md

 After that you can use all grunt tasks.
 For example:
 - `grunt build` to build js and less to dist folder
 - `grunt test` to run unit tests using karma

+# Improvement plan

+- [ ] pass parse functions as attribute to directive to overwrite or decorate default parsers
+- [ ] improve default parser functions to manage more types of pipes
+- [ ] improve error managing and logging
+- [ ] add chosing of pipe to example
+- [ ] write second CSS theme add chosing of theme to example